Frequently asked questions (FAQs)

 We are King County's workplace giving program providing access and opportunity for meaningful connections between nonprofits and employees.
 We have five lines of business serving employees year-round.
 Included in these are giving, volunteering, and policy work.
 We are proud to be a year-round resource regarding philanthropy and nonprofit resources.
 Since 1988, King County Employees have donated more than $30 million.
 Learn more about the EGP!

-Per King County Code 3.36, the Nonprofits are responsible for the costs of the program.
+Per King County Code 3.36, nonprofits share in the costs of the program.
 These costs are deducted from the donations.
 Typically, the costs to run the Employee Giving Program have been between 8-12% of total donations.
 Included in the costs of the program are printing and marketing materials, events, personnel salary and benefits, payroll costs, training, and county overhead and space costs.
 These funds are critical to run a successful robust program like the EGP.
 A great nonprofit industry paper on the importance of proper funding can be found here.
-The last three years have averaged about 11%.
+The last three years have averaged about 10%.
 Which is very good!
 Specifically, the national workplace giving average is .16 to raise and administer a dollar (16%).

 Workplace giving in general, and the EGP specifically, are one of the lowest cost, lowest risk, and most efficient forms of fundraising and administering donations available to nonprofit organizations.
 For example, to reach and get new donors through direct mail (which most of us are familiar with and is the most common fundraising tool) nonprofits lose money and to renew it costs .20.
 This is why payroll donation can be better than writing a check directly, though nonprofits appreciations gifts in all their forms!